I catch the poems I am fit for … A man’s readiness is his limit.The Boyhood of Fionn

 Towards the end of this high quiet, I look at a weather map and find, in place of the usual complementarities of anticlockwise–clockwise pressure systems, a vast easterly flow across the Pacific, the Tasman, the Southern Ocean, and on over the landmasses of the mainland and Tasmania, out into the Indian Ocean.
 Startled, I zoom wider and find that easterly winds circle the entire southern hemisphere over land and sea in an unbroken flow except for some disturbance as the stream reaches the Andes, after which it resumes.
 Trade winds, usually confined to equatorial regions, have extended over half the globe.

 What was that?
 Coil of energy within a complex field where forces overlap, interconnect.
 A Thou coming to meet the I of late capitalism.
 A being of rain and wind that travelled from the east across the sea.
-Indigenous peoples whose country it moved through would have the stories, learned in deep time – where from, who with, where to.
+First Nations peoples whose country it moved through would have the stories, learned in deep time – where from, who with, where to.

 I’ve found an outcrop where the magma upwelling that created the landform here has weathered through – molten rock that never broke the surface but lifted and fractured the layers above before it solidified.
 I knew there were places along the ridge where this weathering had happened but I’d never seen it, or hadn’t recognised it if I did.
 Trees grow from the stone, the splitter now split by cold and wildfire and the roots and burrows of living things, forces of the daylight world.